 Resources

-- CPU or GPU resources
+- CPU or GPU cores: Processing power for your app

 Application to deploy

-From your own Docker image, giving you the full flexibility to deploy what you want.
-This image can be stored on many types of registry (OVHcloud Managed Private Registry, Docker Hub, GitHub packages, etc.), and the expected format is <registry-address>/<image-identifier>:<tag-name>
+- From your own Docker image, giving you the full flexibility to deploy what you want.
+This image can be stored on many types of registry (OVHcloud Managed Private Registry, Docker Hub, GitHub packages, etc.), and the expected format is

 You can find this image in the OVHcloud DockerHub.
 For more information about this Docker image, please check the GitHub repository.

 The static scaling strategy allows you to choose the number of replicas on which the app will be deployed.
-For this method, the minimum number of replicas is 1 and the maximum is 10.
+For this method, the minimum number of replicas is 1, and the maximum is 10.

 - Static scaling can be used if you want to have fixed costs.